What is the Best Life Insurance for Children?

 For an easy breakdown of the different types of life insurance and their comparative advantages and disadvantages see our life insurance guide.

-Whole life insurance continues to accrue value over time and this value can be paid out in the form of dividends.
-In this way, whole life insurance can be used as an investment vehicle similar to a registered retirement savings plan (RRSP).
 However, if you are planning to use child life insurance as a way of saving money for your child there may be cheaper ways to do it.
 You may want to consider exchange-traded funds (EFTs) or guaranteed investment certificates (GICs) which can be set to unlock and payout when they reach a certain age.

-Why would you buy child life insurance?
+Why should you buy life insurance for children?

 There are various reasons you might want to purchase life insurance.
 Let's take a look at some examples.

-Case 1: insurability
+Case 1: Insurability

 Keep in mind

 Barbara, 54, from Ontario, has purchased child life insurance for her 15-year-old daughter, Cathy.
-Barbara did not have adequate insurance in place when she became seriously ill ten years ago.
+Barbara did not have adequate insurance in place when she became seriously ill 10 years ago.
 Ever since she has had to pay higher premiums and has suffered financially.
 She wants to avoid her daughter ever being in the same position so she has purchased a policy for her.

-Case 2: the investment
+Case 2: Financial stability

 Keep in mind